 Not only does Cocoa have many positive effects on the body, but raw Cocoa also contains many compounds that are good for the mind.
 The mood elevator compounds in the chocolate release the main feel-good chemicals, serotonin, and dopamine, in your brain.
 The mood-lifting effect is also partly due to Cocoa being a stimulant and its propensity to release endorphins.
 Cocoa has a significant effect on the chemistry of your brain, also reducing stress hormones.

 Benefits of Cocoa for the Skin

-These properties help to soften, clear and detoxify your skin.
-It can also increase the elasticity of your skin, which helps with fine lines, wrinkles and reduces the appearance of scars.
+Raw cocoa powder maintains skin health due to flavanols.
+Flavanols decrease the harmful effects of UV rays on the skin while enhancing elasticity and hydration.
+These properties help to soften, clear, and detoxify your skin.
+Raw cocoa powder can also increase the elasticity of your skin, which helps with fine lines and wrinkles and reduces the appearance of scars.
 It truly is the food of the gods!

-It is important to note that the cocoa powder used also has to be minimally processed, as close to the tree as possible and organic for the best effects.
-Much of what is commercially available has gone through a method called “Dutch processing” which strips the cocoa of the properties that make it great.
+Cocoa powder must also be minimally processed, as close to the tree as possible.
+Organic cocoa offers the best results.
+Much of what is commercially available has gone through a method called “Dutch processing,” which strips the Cocoa of the properties that make it great.

 Here we only use organic raw Cocoa* in our Haute Cocoa Scrub and our Haute Cocoa Mask that has been minimally processed, so it retains what makes Cocoa so great for your skin!